google-research/long-range-arena/README.md

 please feel free to let us know if you're interested in building new benchmarks.
 We welcome contributions for new or older models that are not covered in the existing suite.

+## What if I find a better config for an existing model?

+In this paper, we did not prioritize doing hparam sweeps.
+If you happen to find an implementation related issue or a better hparam that allows a model to do better on a certain task, do send a PR (or a new config file) and we will run the model again internally and report new results for the existing model.

+## I have a new Xyzformer, how do we add this to the benchmark.

+The official results are *only* for code that have been verified and run in our codebase.
+We report all external submissions as *external*.
+Either submit a PR, an email showing us how to run your model in our codebase and we will update the results accordingly.
+(Note due to bandwidth constraints this process will take a substantial amount of time).

 # Example Usage